woodsd42/woodsd42.github.io/_pages/research.md

 Works in Progress:
 ------
-* Using QRE Simulations for Power Analysis and Improved Experimental Design.
 * Competition in Information: An Experimental Investigation of Bayesian Persuasion in a Sequential Search Market.

 Publications: